Jan. 6 panel's 1,000 witnesses: From Trump aides to rioters - NewsBreak

 Jan.
 6 panel's 1,000 witnesses: From Trump aides to rioters

-WASHINGTON — (AP) — The House Jan.
-6 committee has interviewed more than 1,000 people who were directly or indirectly involved in the U.S. Capitol insurrection as it probes the violent attack and former President Donald Trump's unprecedented efforts to overturn his election defeat.
+The House Jan.
+6 committee has interviewed more than 1,000 people who were directly or indirectly involved in the U.S. Capitol insurrection as it probes the violent attack and former President Donald Trump 's unprecedented efforts to overturn his election defeat.

 Several will return for a series of public hearings starting Thursday as the committee begins to present its findings to the public.
 The panel is expected to bring in some of its most informative and revelatory witnesses as it recounts Trump's efforts to pressure state officials, members of Congress and his own vice president to reject President Joe Biden's victory.